-Whether installing a different video card or using a video converter, it is important to make sure the computer can output the video resolution properly.
-You should check the instruction manual of your TV to determine what resolution is supported and then configure the computer accordingly in the Display Properties found in the Control Panel of the operating system.
-Some of the more commonly-used resolutions for TVs are 640x480 and 800x600.
+Whether installing a different video card or using a video converter, it is important to make sure that the computer can output the video resolution properly.
+You should check the instruction manual of your television to determine what resolution is supported and then configure the computer accordingly in the Display Properties section in the Control Panel of the operating system.
+Some of the more commonly used resolutions for televisions are 640x480 and 800x600.

-NOTE: Although the computer may be capable of outputting higher resolutions, the television may not be able to handle it.
+- Although the computer may be capable of displaying higher resolutions, the capability of the television may not be compatible.
 This can result in overscan which causes some of the screen information to be cut off or missing.
-On the other hand, for a widescreen or High-Definition TV (HDTV), it may be necessary to install software on the computer that supports higher resolutions.
+Alternatively, for a widescreen or High-Definition TV (HDTV), it may be necessary to install software on the computer that supports higher resolutions.

-In addition to the resolution, the computer must also use a scan frequency (also known as refresh rate) that is compatible with the TV.
-Common scan frequencies are 50Hz, 60Hz and sometimes 75Hz.
-You should check the instruction manual of your TV for this information.
+In addition to the resolution, the computer must also use a scan frequency (also known as refresh rate) that is compatible with the television.
+Common scan frequencies are 50Hz, 60Hz, and sometimes 75Hz.
+Again, you should check the instruction manual of your television for this information.

-WARNING: There is a risk of hardware damage.
-Using a scan frequency that is not supported can cause damage to the TV or computer.
+WARNING!
+There is a risk of hardware damage.
+Using a scan frequency that is not supported can cause damage to the television or computer.

-Now let's talk about connections for sound.
-If the computer does not have any speakers connected you will need to connect an audio cable, unless you are using an HDMI-to-HDMI connection.
-There are two types of audio ports we need to look for: a miniplug or composite audio jack.
+The video connections will require a compatible audio connection.
+If the computer does not have any speakers connected, then you will need to connect an audio cable (unless you are using an HDMI-to-HDMI connection).
+There are two types of audio port connections: mini plug or composite audio jacks (RCA).

-- If the computer has a line out miniplug and the TV has composite audio input jacks, use a miniplug-to-composite audio cable.
+- If the computer has a line out mini plug and the television has composite audio input jacks, use a mini plug-to-composite audio cable.

-- If the computer has composite audio output jacks and TV has composite audio input jacks, use a standard composite audio cable.
+- If the computer has composite audio output jacks and television has composite audio input jacks, use a standard composite audio cable.

-- If the computer has a 3.5 mm line-out miniplug and the TV has a 3.5 mm line-in miniplug, use a miniplug-to-miniplug audio cable.
+- If the computer has a 3.5 mm line-out mini plug and the television has a 3.5 mm line-in mini plug, use a miniplug-to-miniplug audio cable.

-NOTE: The audio cables can provide stereo sound (left and right channel audio) to the TV and are available from most local and online computer or electronics retailers.
+Note: The audio cables are capable of providing stereo sound (left and right channel audio) to the television and are available from most local and online computer or electronics retailers.